mk-hill/brows/README.md

 (and/or navigate a browser page) to each URL once.
 All targets in the same URL will be retrieved from the same response data and/or browser page.

+Conventional HTTP_PROXY/HTTPS_PROXY/NO_PROXY environment variables will be used if they exist.
 ```

 ## Examples